eea/eionet.zope-2-10-5/README.md

 Configuration
 -------------
-In the etc/zope.conf set the port of the embedded HTTP service to 8080.
+In the etc/zope.conf set the port of the embedded HTTP service to 8080 and the INSTANCE and ZOPE definitions.
 ```
 <http-server>
   # valid keys are "address" and "force-connection-close"